Spirit Airlines close to a $500 million bailout from Trump administration

 Later Tuesday, Transportation Secretary Sean Duffy signaled the president directed him to take a look at such a deal.

-“I’ll have a conversation with the President later today,” he said. “(When the) president says, ‘Take a look,’ and he is my boss, and so we will take a look.”
+“(When the) president says, ‘Take a look,’ and he is my boss, and so we will take a look,” he said.

-FAA Administrator Bryan Bedford, who was on stage with Duffy during his remarks, interjected saying “they can’t have any of our money.”
+FAA Administrator Bryan Bedford, who was on stage with Duffy during his remarks, interjected that “they can’t have any of our money.”

 “Well-run airlines are still solidly profitable even in this environment, as you can see from United,” he said.
 “I don’t think this crisis anywhere near big enough to cause the need for (an) airline bailout.”

-Kirby said that Spirit’s problems were well established even before the war in Iran.
+Kirby added that Spirit’s problems were well established even before the war in Iran.

-“It’s been pretty obvious that Spirit’s business model was fundamentally flawed and the airline was not going to be able to make it (even before the fuel spike),” he added.
+“It’s been pretty obvious that Spirit’s business model was fundamentally flawed and the airline was not going to be able to make it (even before the fuel spike),” he said.

 ‘Substantial doubt’ about its future